- Studying on The Teaching Musician programme

-Applications for 2021 entry open at the end of July and close at 5pm on Monday 30 November 2020.
+Applications for 2022 entry open Thursday 15 July 2021 and close at 6pm on Friday 1 October 2021.
 We would encourage you to apply early as applications are assessed on a first-come, first-served basis.

 Please note the application deadline for this programme differs from those of undergraduate music programmes listed on UCAS Conservatoires, as the programme runs on a different academic cycle (February to February).

 What are the UCAS Conservatoire course codes I need to apply for the Teaching Musician programme?

 The Teaching Musician programme sits under course code 500P.
 You will need to quote this code when submitting an application through UCAS Conservatoires.